TheRealMilesLee/Truman-CS180-Documents/README.md

 4. The language that be used to programming: For this course, we only learn C++.

-Chapter 2
+#### Chapter 2

 In this chapter, the variables and the data types were the two most important parts that we learned in this chapter.
 The data types is a set of values with a set of operations that defined values.
 In the C++ language, we have various values, e.g. integer, char, string, float, bool and so on.

 Also, in this chapter, we mentioned about the operations that you can do in the c++ language.
-The unary minus, addition, subtraction, and the multiplication just work as the way you think
+The unary minus, addition, subtraction, and the multiplication just work as the way you think.

+#### Chapter 3

+In this chapter,the stream extraction operator is the most important part among this chapter, it reads data from standard input and converts it to the type of the variable.
+The mathematical operations are avilable from the <cmath> library, including the pow function.
+What's more the overflow and the underflow can result from arithmetic operations.
+Mixtype to do the math is not recommend, if you really need to do that, please use the static_cast<> to cast the types.

+For the formatting, output, you can use the setw(), fixed, setprecision() and the showpoint functions to reformatting the output files.

+Chapter 4

+In this chapter, what your need to take care of is the relational operators and the bool type.
+The if, if-else, if-elseif-else were also the most important idea points in this chapter.

+For the if statement, the logical operators is the anoty